Standing Order vs Direct Debit – which is best?

-What Are The Differences Between a Standing Order & a Direct Debit?
+What Are The Differences Between a Standing Order and Direct Debit?

-Now we have a basic understanding of the two automated payment types, let’s compare the two to help determine which payment collection method is best for your business.
+Let’s compare them to help determine which payment collection method is best for your business:

-Standing order – It is the customers’ responsibility to give an instruction to pay your business a fixed sum at a regular interval, whether it’s a weekly, monthly or annual payment.
+Standing order – It is your customers’ responsibility to make the payments, whether it’s weekly, monthly or annual.

 Standing order – A standing order can be collected for free, although depending on your bank, there may be some additional charges.